-The Resistance Is In the White House & They're Condemning the President
+The Deep State Is In the White House & One Just Wrote an Op-Ed

 We need your opinions.

 If this is true that they want him to succeed, why say such damning things about the President?
 It doesn’t ring true to us.
+This also comes — conveniently — two months before the mid-terms.

 The Sentinel is concerned that the President is all that stands between Americans and the leftists.

-The Resistance has been trying to destroy the President and calls his supporters every name under the sun.
-The NY Times and other mainstream papers report fake news trashing the President daily Why should we believe this anonymous coward?
+The Resistance has been trying to destroy the President and labels his supporters every horrendous name under the sun.
+The NY Times and other mainstream papers report fake news trashing the President daily.

+Why should we believe this anonymous coward?
 He should go on the record if you’re truly dedicated to the USA.